sofiane-abou-abderrahim/react-art/README.md

 ## 16. Dynamic & Conditional Styling with Tailwind

 1. add dynamic Tailwind CSS classes to JSX code depending on some conditions in `Input.jsx`

+## 17. Migrating The Demo App to Tailwind CSS

+1. complete the Tailwind CSS migration in `Authinputs.jsx`